HBPMedical/jdbc-driver-raw/README.md

 * Example URL: "jdbc:raw:http://localhost:54321"
 * Class Name: "raw.jdbc.RawDriver"

--You will need to add the generated jar file as an extra class path in the dialog window for registering the driver.
+You will need to add the generated jar file as an extra class path in the dialog window for registering the driver.